 In addition to assisting academic units in the development of off-campus graduate programs, the Graduate College Committee on Extended Education and External Degrees (CEEED) will evaluate all off-campus and online graduate degree programs on a periodic basis.
 See Process and Procedures for Off-Campus and Online Program Review by the Graduate College Committee on Extended Education and External Degrees (CEEED) for details.
 In addition to assisting academic units in the development of off-campus graduate programs, the Graduate College Committee on Extended Education and External Degrees (CEEED) will evaluate all off-campus and online graduate degree programs on a periodic basis.
-See Process and Procedures for Off-Campus and Online Program Review by the Graduate College Committee on Extended Education and External Degrees and Procedures for Off-Campus and Online Program Review by the Graduate College Committee on Extended Education and External Degrees (CEEED) for details.
+See Process and Procedures for Off-Campus and Online Program Review by the Graduate College Committee on Extended Education and External Degrees (CEEED) for details.